 If you prefer your slides to come with lifeguards, spend the day at Whale’s Tale Water Park.

 In winter, locals and visitors hit the well-maintained 61 trails at Loon Mountain Ski Resort.

 From Lincoln, you can join the 112 route, which is more commonly known as the Kancamagus Scenic Highway.

-This road connects Bath and Conway (34.5 miles) with views over the White Mountains, the Swift River, Sabbaday Falls, Lower Falls, and Rocky Gorge.
+This road connects Lincoln and Conway (34.5 miles) with views over the White Mountains, the Swift River, Sabbaday Falls, Lower Falls, and Rocky Gorge.

 It is often cited as one of the best places to see fall foliage in New England.